openbabel/documentation/Fingerprints/spectrophore.rst

 -r <resolution>  *The required resolution expressed as a real positive number*

     The default value is 3.0 Angstrom.
-Negative values or a value equal to 0 generates an error message
+Negative values or a value of 0 generates an error message.

 -h  *Displays help*